| Copyright | Lennart Kolmodin |

 Decode a value from a file.
 In case of success, the value will be returned

-.
+in Right.
 In case of decoder errors, the error message together with

 the byte offset will be returned.